WindoC/prc-law-kb/README.md

 ## License

-This project is proprietary software for Macau Law Knowledge Base.
+This project is proprietary software for PRC Law Knowledge Base.

 ## Support